 Why It's Important to Have a Patient Retention Strategy

 Growing your practice is a great idea, but it’s also an expensive one.
-It costs practices far more money to win new patients than to keep those they already have; one healthcare exec has estimated that it costs 90% less to get current patients to return for future care than it does to attract new ones.
+It costs practices far more money to win new patients than to keep those they already have.
+One healthcare exec has estimated that it costs 90% less to get current patients to return for future care than it does to attract new ones.

-Improve First (and Last) Impressions
+1. Improve First (and Last) Impressions

-Simplify Scheduling & Confirmation
+2. Simplify Scheduling & Confirmation

 Unless a patient requires ongoing care for an illness, the first appointment is your only real chance to “win” them over.
-But making that first encounter into a lasting relationship is easier when the process for scheduling a subsequent visit is simple and streamlined: Providing multiple options for patients to book – online, by phone, by email, or even by text – can make it easier for patients to try your office first before contacting a competing practice.
+But turning that first encounter into a lasting relationship is easier when the process for scheduling a subsequent visit is simple and streamlined.
+Providing multiple options for patients to book – online, by phone, by email, or even by text – can make it easier for patients to try your office first before contacting a competing practice.

 And once you book the appointment, don’t let a no-show happen to you.
 Text-based appointment reminders are proven to improve the likelihood of a patient showing up for the appointment.

-Extend Your Offerings Further
+3. Extend Your Offerings Further

 From there, stay ahead of where your specialty is going and continually find ways to modernize your technology for a better patient experience.
-Patient portals, for example, can be a high-impact addition: They tend to generate an increase in patient loyalty because they provide patients more context and information beyond what is said during the appointment.
+Patient portals, for example, can be a high-impact addition.
+They tend to generate an increase in patient loyalty because they provide patients more context and information beyond what is said during the appointment.

 ...and if you need help from a medical billing company...